-The board has established an Audit and Risk Committee and Nomination and Governance Committee, each of which is entirely composed of non-executive directors.
+The board has established an Audit and a Risk Committee, the membership of which is the same as the board.

-a) The Audit and Risk Committee is delegated duties relating to:
+a) Audit Committee is delegated duties relating to:

-- Financial reporting; - Internal controls and risk management systems; - Whistleblowing and fraud; - Internal audit monitoring of IA effectiveness; make recommendations on the appointment/removal of the head of IA; consider the remit and resources of IA; assess the annual audit plan; review reports from IA; monitor the managers' responsiveness to findings and recommendations of IA; meet with IA without management (at least annually); - External audit make recommendations on the appointment, re-appointment and removal of the external auditor, oversee the relationship with the external auditor (including, inter alia: fees, independence and nonaudit work); - Solvency of the club; - Reporting to the board on its proceedings after each meeting, making appropriate recommendations and reporting to members in the annual report.
+- Financial reporting; - Internal controls; - Whistleblowing; - Internal audit ('IA') monitoring of IA effectiveness; make recommendations on the appointment/removal of the head of IA; consider the mandate of the IA, consider the remit and resources of IA; assess the annual audit plan; review reports from IA; monitor the managers' responsiveness to findings and recommendations of IA; meet with IA without management (at least annually); - External audit make recommendations on the appointment, re-appointment and removal of the external auditor, oversee the relationship with the external auditor (including, inter alia: fees, independence and non-audit work); - Reporting to the board on its proceedings after each meeting, making appropriate recommendations and reporting to members in the annual report.

-b) The Nomination and Governance Committee is delegated the following duties:
+b) The Risk Committee is delegated duties relating to: